Azure/terraform-provider-azapi/docs/resources/azapi_resource.md

 }
 ```

+* `append_existing_values` - (Optional) A list of paths that should be fetched from the Azure resource and appended to the resource body.
+The data specified in the `body` property will be used in the event of a conflict.

+This is useful when dealing with the network resource provider, where you can fetch the subnet configuration from the virtual network to avoid deleting subnets.
+In this case set the value to be `["properties.subnets"]`.

 * `locks` - (Optional) A list of ARM resource IDs which are used to avoid create/modify/delete azapi resources at the same time.

 * `ignore_casing` - (Optional) Whether ignore incorrect casing returned in `body` to suppress plan-diff.
 Defaults to `false`.